 It is not that the will is neutral, some sort of blank slate, no, the natural will is created for the Good.
 Neither is it a computer program that is compelled to follow its programming.
 The natural will, although created for communion and cooperation with God, can reject its natural state and freely choose the unnatural, that is sin.

 St. Bede instructs, “Every human being has been naturally made for this purpose, that he may fear God and obey His commandments … ‘in which they also were appointed’ (cf. 1 Pet.
 2:8) is to be understood according to what St. Paul says in speaking about God: ‘For in Him we live move and have our being (Acts 17:28)” (Commentary on 1 Peter, 86).

 Every person, whether confessing Christ Jesus or not, remains a creation of God and remains accountable to that for which they were appointed.
 St. Irenaeus says, “No doubt, if anyone is unwilling to follow the Gospel itself, it is in his power to reject it, but it is not expedient.
 For it is in man’s power to disobey God, and to forfeit what is good; but such conduct brings no small amount of injury and mischief” (Against Heresies, Bk.
 IV, Chap.
 XVI).

-Yet, humanity is appointed for Life, for Light, for Good.
+Yet, humanity is appointed for Life, for Light, for Good; this is its natural state.
 Let us choose that for which we were naturally created.